Energy-Efficient UAV-assisted LoRa Gateways: A Multi-Agent Optimization Approach: System Model

 \subsection{Communication Model}

-The air-to-ground (A2G) channel between UAV gateway $u$ and ED $v$ at time $t$ follows the probabilistic path-loss model, which differentiates between line-of-sight (LoS) and NLoS propagation \cite{saliah2024multi}.
-The LoS probability depends on the elevation angle $\theta_{u,v}[t] \triangleq \tan^{-1}\left(\frac{h_u}{d_{u,v}[t]}\right)$ and is given by
+The ground-to-air (G2A) channel between UAV gateway $u$ and ED $v$ at time $t$ follows the probabilistic path-loss model, which differentiates between line-of-sight (LoS) and NLoS propagation \cite{saliah2024multi}.
+Specifically, the LoS probability depends on the elevation angle $\theta_{u,v}[t] \triangleq \tan^{-1}\left(\frac{h_u}{d_{u,v}[t]}\right)$ and is given by